pmjones/AutoShell/README.md

 If the command class has defined _Options_ and parameters, the option and argument values will be collected from the command line invocation.

 The _Shell_ will parse the command name to find the correct class, then reflect on that class to find the available options and arguments, and parse those out as well.
+(The _Shell_ ignores interfaces, traits, absrtact classes, and _Options_ classes.)

 Note that the _Shell_ **does not** presume any particular return type from the Command classes.
 Typically this is an `int` representing an exit code, but that